Vietnam War draft: Method

+In principle, the function of the first draft was to select dates within a calendar year at random, with men whose birthdays matched those dates being drafted according to the sequence the dates were selected.
 The 366 days of the year (including February 29) were printed on slips of paper.
-These pieces of paper were then each placed in opaque plastic capsules, which were then mixed in a shoebox and then dumped into a deep glass jar.
+These pieces of paper were then each placed in opaque plastic capsules, which were then mixed in a shoebox and then placed into a deep glass jar.
 Capsules were drawn from the jar one at a time and opened.

-The first number drawn was 258 (September 14), so all registrants with that birthday were assigned lottery number 1.
-The second number drawn corresponded to April 24, and so forth.
-All men of draft age (born January 1, 1944 to December 31, 1950) who shared a birth date would be called to serve at once.
-The first 195 birthdates drawn were later called to serve in the order they were drawn; the last of these was September 24.
+The first date drawn was September 14; all registrants with that birthday were assigned lottery number 1.
+The next numbers drawn corresponded to April 24, December 30, February 14, October 18, and so forth.
+The last number drawn corresponded to June 8.
+All men of draft age (born January 1, 1944, to December 31, 1950) who shared a birthday would be called to serve at once.
+The first 195 birthdays drawn were later called to serve in the order they were drawn; the last of these was September 24.

-Also on December 1, 1969, a second lottery, identical in process to the first, was held with the 26 letters of the alphabet.
+On December 1, 1969, a second lottery, identical in process to the first, was held with the 26 letters of the alphabet.
 The first letter drawn was "J", which was assigned number 1.
 The second letter was "G", and so on, until all 26 letters were assigned numbers.
 Among men with the same birthdate, the order of induction was determined by the ranks of the first letters of their last, first, and middle names.
-Anyone with initials "JJJ" would have been first within the shared birthdate, followed by "JGJ", "JDJ", and "JXJ"; anyone with initials "VVV" would have been last.
+An eligible man with initials "JJJ" would have been first within the shared birthdate, followed by "JGJ", "JDJ", and "JXJ"; anyone with initials "VVV" would have been last.

-A random procedure will not distribute the lottery numbers uniformly over the months of the year, but this was what some people expected.
-It happened that November and December births, or numbers 306 to 366, were assigned mainly to lower draft order numbers representing earlier calls to serve.
+The outcome of the draft process was the subject of controversy.
+As with any truly random process, the results of the draft were not evenly distributed and appeared to cluster together, and it happened that November and December births, or numbers 306 to 366, were assigned mainly to lower draft order numbers representing earlier calls to serve.
 This led to complaints that the lottery was not truly random as the legislation required.
 Only five days in December—December 2, 12, 15, 17, and 19—were higher than the last call number of 195.
 Had the days been evenly distributed, 14 days in December would have been expected to remain uncalled.
 From January to December, the rank of the average draft pick numbers were 5, 4, 1, 3, 2, 6, 8, 9, 10, 7, 11, and 12.
 A Monte Carlo simulation found that the probability of a random order of months being this close to the 1–12 sequence expected for unsorted slips was 0.09%.
 An analysis of the procedure suggested that "The capsules were put in a box month by month, January through December, and subsequent mixing efforts were insufficient to overcome this sequencing".